SendOTP/SendOTPAndroid/README.md

          mVerification = SendOtpVerification.createSmsVerification(config, phoneNumber, this, countryCode);
              mVerification.initiate();
 ```
-        keyword is optional you can also pass blank

 Step 6.
 On verify button click call below method (get result in verification callback)

             mVerification.verify(code);